Erosion occurs when the forces of the environment eat away the foundation on which we are relying.

 The American family has been suffering from erosion for many decades.
 Although the process has been slow, and in the past subtle, the results are accelerating.

-In my opinion there are three primary sources eroding the home today.
+Here are three primary sources eroding the family home today.

 THREE SOURCES OF FAMILY EROSION

 1. The rejection of the biblical definitions of marriage and family.

 Christians need to be clear on what the Bible teaches about faith and family.